 Upon arrival, the visitors first bypass old wooden houses; the Assembly Hall and the hotel and restaurant Fiskars Wärdshus, after which the village road opens up.
 The buildings connected to the production of iron are lined up along the road: the Granary, The Old Mill, Copper Smithy, Hotel Tegel, and the Glass Studio.

 The Clock Tower Building with its original Finnish-made Könni no. 9 clock reaches the highest on the village road and has marked the time at Fiskars since 1842.
 Cafés and shops can be found next to the Clock Tower.
 There are workshops also on the workshop square and at the end of Åkerraden road, which is a road lined with red houses.
-In Fiskars live under 1000 people but around 150 000 people visit the village every year.
-Two of all attractive events is the Slow Food Festival and the Antique Days.
+In Fiskars lives under 1000 people but around 150 000 people visit the village every year.
+Two of all attractive events is the Slow Food Festival and the Antique Days (antique days cancelled for 2020).

 Most of Fiskars’ boutiques and services are open daily during the summer period.
 In the fall; Wednesday-Sunday.
 See current opening hours: Boutiques and services